2021 Hall of Fame class announced by HPSD foundation

 HATTIESBURG, Miss.
-(WHLT)- Thirteen distinguished alumni of Hattiesburg’s City Schools will be inducted into the Hattiesburg Public School District Foundation Hall of Fame during a two-day event October 7-8.
+(WHLT) – Thirteen alumni of Hattiesburg’s City Schools will be inducted into the Hattiesburg Public School District Foundation Hall of Fame during a two-day event October 7-8, 2021.

-This year’s Hattiesburg Hall of Fame inductees come from the fields of business, science, education, entertainment, journalism and sports.

 “We are pleased to announce another group of accomplished alumni of the Hattiesburg Public School District,” said Alan Hinton, 2021 inductee chair.